JoseMwanzia/TMDB_CLI_tool/README.md

 ACCESSS_TOKEN=your_tmdb_api_token_here
 ```
 This value will automatically load because dotenv/config is required at runtime.
+You can get your ACCESS_TOKEN from this [TMDB API](https://developer.themoviedb.org/reference/movie-now-playing-list)

 ## 🔧 Development Mode (Instant Updates)
 Development mode uses a wrapper script that loads TypeScript directly through ts-node, meaning you do NOT need to run tsc every time you make changes.